knutwalker/netty-vbuf/README.md

 2147483647 | 01111111 11111111 11111111 11111111 | 00000111 11111111 11111111 11111111 11111111 | -25% (loss)

-If you write many small numbers to a ByteBuf, that isn't oversized and needs to resize once in a while, using variable length encoding can reduce the number of costly memory copy operations and therefore reduce used cpu time.
+If you write many small numbers to a ByteBuf, that isn't over sized and needs to resize once in a while, using variable length encoding can reduce the number of costly memory copy operations and therefore reduce used cpu time.

 Otherwise, the encoding adds a runtime overhead, mostly due to the repeated boundary checking for each byte, where the regular encoding would just check once for all bytes.